cgustave/taskwatcher/README.md

    - monitor activity of the feedback file (by its update timing information)
    - kills command if not updating feedback file within the timeout
    - update the running task db about process state, duration and timer status
+   - manage task termination : archive task on database, delete feedback file

+Pre-requisite :
+A unique taskid should have been reserved from a call to control.py to avoid duplicates.
+If no reservation was made, the task won't start

-Usage : launch.py --dbpath <path> --taskid <taskid> --command '<process or script with all its options>'
+Usage : launch.py --db <database> --taskid <taskid> --command '<process or script with all its options>'

 Parameters :
---dbpath   <path>         : path where sqlite db file is located --taskid   <taskid>       : task identifier (could be a number or a generated random string (8 chars max)
+--db       <database>     : sqlite database file --taskid   <taskid>       : task identifier (could be a number or a generated random string (8 chars max)

 Optional parameters :